 Eve joined Scottish Ballet in 2003 and has danced in Page’s Cheating, Lying, Stealing (second lead role), The Nutcracker (Frau Stahlbaum, Lead waltz girl), Acrid Avid Jam, 32 Cryptograms, Nightswimming into day, Pennies from Heaven, Cinderella (Stepmother/Godmother), Fearful Symmetries, The Sleeping Beauty (The Queen, The Lilac Fairy) and Alice (Queen of Hearts), Loosmore’s Sirocco and Chasing Ghosts, Balanchine's Agon (pas de deux), The Four Temperaments, Apollo (Therpsichore), Episodes and Rubies (solo girl), Forsythe’s Artifact Suite (Single Female Figure) and Workwithinwork, Pastor’s In Light and Shadow, Ashton’s Façade, Petronio’s MiddleSexGorge and Ride The Beast, Val Caniparoli's Still Life, Jorma Elo's Kings 2 Ends, Meckler/Lopez Ochoa's A Streetcar Named Desire (Blanche) and Martin Lawrance’s Run For It.

-Eve was nominated by the Critics Circle National Dance Awards for the Richard Sherrington Award for Best Female Dancer in 2005.
+Eve was nominated by the Critics Circle National Dance Awards for the Richard Sherrington Award for Best Female Dancer in 2005 and 2013.
 In 2011, Eve performed as a guest artist with Estonian National Ballet dancing the title role in Kenneth MacMillan's Manon.

 Eve talks about her role as Blanche DuBois in A Streetcar Named Desire.